SpaceX rocket carrying four astronauts launches from Florida - KTVZ

 Then, just before 6 am ET, the Falcon 9 rocket fired to life and propelled the spacecraft to more than 17,000 miles per hour before separating from the Crew Dragon spacecraft.

-SpaceX also landed the first-stage rocket booter on a seafaring platform so that it can be used yet again on a later mission.
+SpaceX also landed the first-stage rocket booster on a seafaring platform so that it can be used yet again on a later mission.

 The Crew Dragon, meanwhile, is now hurtling through space.
 It’ll remain freeflying through orbit as it gradually maneuvers closer to the ISS, which orbits about 250 miles above ground.
 It’s slated to dock with the ISS around 5 am ET Saturday.